Understanding blood pressure readings?

-Blood pressure measures the pressure applied on the walls of the arteries as the heart pumps blood around the body.
+Blood pressure readings are a direct measure of the pressure applied on the walls of the arteries as the heart pumps blood around the body.
 Because there are two phases of the heart pumping, there are two measures of blood pressure.
-When it is high, it is called hypertension.
+When high, it is called hypertension.

 What are the long term effects of Hypertension?